 Piccaniny Gorge is a longer walk but it is really worth it if you have time.

-Moderate 4.4 km walk from The Bloodwoods.
 Similar to Mini Palms you see Livistona palms and a stunning valley.

 Moderate 2 km return walk with short steep slopes and narrow ledges.
-On the way, you challenge small pebbles and potholes but you will be rewarded with a majestic amphitheatre at the end.

 Whip Snake Gorge

 Moderate to challenging 10 km walk to the end of Whip Snake Gorge.
-Occasionally you get uneven surfaces of soil, sand and rock.
+Occasionally you get uneven surfaces of soil, sand, and rock.

 Difficult to very difficult 15 km walk.
-The first 7 km part is relatively difficult, then it becomes even more challenging as you go deep in the gorge and have to negotiate fallen boulders and loose rocks.
+The first 7 km part is relatively difficult, then it becomes even more challenging as you go deep into the gorge and have to negotiate fallen boulders and loose rocks.

-The route is unmarked without any facilities.
+The route is unmarked and without any facilities.

 If you decide to undertake the challenge you must register at the visitor centre and hire a personal locator beacon (PLB) from the office.